Pyramid-Systems-Inc/TidyTop/VB_Migration_Strategy.md

 ## Executive Summary

 This document outlines a comprehensive strategy for migrating the legacy Visual Basic .NET desktop organizer application ("Shortcutter") to a modern technology stack.
 The current application is a Windows Forms-based application that allows users to organize and launch file shortcuts with customizable views.
+The new application, "TidyTop," will be transformed into a desktop organization tool similar to Fences, allowing users to organize desktop icons into customizable fenced areas.

 ## Current Application Analysis